 Please note that on rare occasions we may need to substitute you choice of motorcycle for something similar.

 You will need your original documents as follows: Passport, Driving Licence, International Driving Permit.

 What about flights?

 You must book your own passenger flights to and from.
-The normal route is to fly to the international airport in Santiago de Chile and then transfer to LAN or Sky Airlines to fly direct to Calama (and back from Arica).
-When you book a flight, please make sure that it arrives in Calama before 4pm on the first official day and you can fly home any time on the final official day.
+The normal route is to fly to the international airport in Santiago de Chile and then transfer to LAN or Sky Airlines to fly direct to Antofagasta (and back from Arica).
+When you book a flight, please make sure that it arrives in Antofagasta before 3pm on the first official day and you can fly home any time on the final official day.
 We will pick you up from the airport, provided you arrive on the official start date.
 We drop you off at the airport, provided you leave on the official end day.